acmkc/Bikeshare/README.md

 I used the open source data from DC government for some metrics from the weather data to investigate the whether the weather had certain impacts on the bike demand.
 Also, I examined the heatmap and the coefficiences between the weather variables and the pick up & drop off times using five regression models.
 Finally, after fine tuning hyperparameters, I selected the best performance by calculating the MSE.
 With the best performance model, I predicted the pick up & drop off times using the first occurrence from the test data.<br>
 <br>
 Limitation:<br>
-The limitation is that I only examined one season during 2022 without considering seasonality, and that I assumed there were no other possible effects on the bike demand.
+The limitations are that I only examined one season during 2022 without considering seasonality and that I assumed there were no other possible effects on the bike demand.
 However, this project could provide basic ideas of the bike allocation and some potential weather impacts on the bike demand.<br>
+<br>
 Conclusion:<br>
-<br>
-I
+Since the number of drop-offs is greater than the number of pick-ups, there is no need for bike allocation.
+On a given day, we can see that the UV index is positively related to pick-up times, implying riders might need to be aware of the potential risk of skin-related diseases due to sun exposure.
+Also, windspeed has a negative relationship to pick-up times, meaning the Bikeshare could take advantage to maintain or repair the bikes and docks.